esitarski/CrossMgr/MacInstallReadme.txt

 Step 3:  Download the CrossMgr Python package.

 From https://www.sites.google.com/site/crossmgrsoftware/file-cabinet, download
-the CrossMgr python package to a directory called "CrossMgrInstall".
+the file "PIP-Install-CrossMgr-N.NN.tar.gz" python package to a directory called "CrossMgrInstall" (the N.NN is the version).
-The file name has the form "CrossMgr-N.NN.tar.gz".

 --------------------------------------------
 Step 4:  Run the pip install

 From a shell window, "cd" to your "CrossMgrInstall" directory.
 Type:

-	sudo pip install CrossMgr-N.NN.tar.gz
+	sudo pip install PIP-Install-CrossMgr-N.NN.tar.gz

 Where, of course, N.NN corresponds to the CrossMgr version.

 Pip will automatically pull additional python packages from pypi, the Python repository.
-These are xlrd, xlwt, openpyxl and wxpython.
+These are xlrd, xlwt, qrcode, openpyxl and wxpython.

 If this process fails, you may need to install these modules directly from Pypi.
 You can search for, download and install these packages here: http://pypi.python.org/pypi